 Yes.
 An AY fellowship recipient is allowed to divide his/her academic year between KU and an overseas institution, as long as the student is enrolled full-time and take at least one related area studies course, international studies course, and at least one language course.
 Students will be obligated to register through the KU Office of Study Abroad if they choose to study abroad during their AY FLAS award period.

-Completion of your pre- and post-self assessment surveys is a U.S. Department of Education term and condition of the fellowship.
-Failure to do so could result in withholding of award monies, rejection from future FLAS awards, or both.
+Completion of these assesments is a condition of the fellowship set by the U.S. Department of Education.
+Failure to meet this condition could result in withholding of award monies, rejection from future FLAS awards, or both.

 After you accept the FLAS, your FLAS Coordinator will create a student fellowship profile in the U.S. Department of Education IRIS reporting system.
 This online system will send you instructions on how to access and submit your reports.
 Students are responsible for contacting their FLAS Coordinator if they have not received instructions within two weeks of their program start date.